Updated for 2019. A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 Surprise your local community and reach out to the masses.
 It may be exactly what’s needed to give you the edge over the competition.

 Try a creative mailing piece, press release or magazine article.
-Allow extra time for designers and printing companies to process orders, and contact publications to find out copy deadlines.

 I found some excellent tips on PR, writing articles and press releases with Soulful PR with Janet Murray.